 Amla (Indian Gooseberry)

-Amla is an Indian gooseberry and has been used as a natural remedy for thousands of years in ayurvedic (Indian traditional) medicine Some studies show that this herb used as a mouthwash is a strong anti-fungal and may be used as a denture cleanser and prevent cavities in young children.
-More research needs to be done in order to determine safe and efficacious preparations of the extract of this plant for intraoral use.
+Amla, also known as Indian gooseberry, has been used as a natural remedy for thousands of years in Ayurvedic (Indian traditional) medicine.
+Some studies show that this herb, when used as a mouthwash, is a strong antifungal and may be used as a denture cleanser to prevent cavities in young children.
+Further research is needed to determine safe and efficacious preparations of the plant extract for intraoral use.

 Use traditional medicine to help your gums

-Some of the of the following herbs may increase the strength and longevity of your gums.
+Some of the following herbs may increase the strength and longevity of your gums.

 Turmeric and black pepper

-Some studies have shown that there are anti-inflammatory properties to taking this combination of spices but there is still more research that needs to be done before we can determine a healthy protocol for their use in the mouth.
+Some studies have shown that this combination of spices exhibits anti-inflammatory properties, but further research is needed to establish a healthy protocol for their use in the mouth.

 Peppermint oil

-Peppermint oil is incredibly effective against any bacterial growth and inflammation of the gums and is already used as an ingredient in many commercially available mouth rinses.
+Peppermint oil is incredibly effective against bacterial growth and gum inflammation, and is already used as an ingredient in many commercially available mouth rinses.

-Studies have shown that ‘essential oils have the potential to be developed as preventive or therapeutic agents for many oral diseases but further clinical trials are needed to figure out their safety and efficacy.’
-It is not recommended to take any essential oil in its full concentration on any part of the body - full strength may cause irritations to the skin/mucosa.
+Studies have shown that ‘essential oils have the potential to be developed as preventive or therapeutic agents for many oral diseases, but further clinical trials are needed to figure out their safety and efficacy.’
+It is not recommended to apply any essential oil at its full concentration to any part of the body, as it may irritate the skin/mucosa.

 Oil Pulling

-Oil pulling is an ancient Indian remedy that has scientific evidence to show that it can help improve oral and overall health.
+Oil pulling is an ancient Indian remedy that has scientific evidence to support its effectiveness in improving oral and overall health.
 Oil pulling involves simply swishing a tablespoon of oil, usually coconut oil, back and forth in the mouth for 15 to 20 minutes.

 This procedure kills harmful bacteria in your mouth.
-It can help assist in the maintenance of healthy oral health that strengthens your loose teeth.
+It can help maintain healthy oral health, strengthening loose teeth.

 Calcium and Vitamin D supplements

-Calcium and vitamin D supplements are the most essential nutrients for a healthy smile.
+Calcium and vitamin D supplements are essential nutrients for maintaining a healthy smile.
 Their deficiency can significantly affect your oral health.

 Loose teeth are not only a result of gum problems.
 This issue also occurs when the density of the jawbone decreases.
-Calcium and vitamin D have a powerful effect on the jawbone and increase tooth retention.
+Calcium and vitamin D have a profound effect on the jawbone, enhancing tooth retention.
 Providing the body with these nutrients is especially crucial in adults (especially women) who lose bone density as they age.

-If you stick to proper nutrition during the time when your teeth start loosening up, you will have more chances to save them.
-Avoiding too much sugary foods and carbonated drinks is extremely helpful.
+If you stick to proper nutrition when your teeth start loosening, you will have a better chance of saving them.
+Avoiding excessive consumption of sugary foods and carbonated drinks is extremely beneficial.
 Include more raw vegetables, fruits, yogurt, cheese, and nuts in your diet, always in moderation.

 Keep proper dental hygiene

-Good dental hygiene restores or mitigates any oral condition.
+Good dental hygiene helps restore or mitigate various oral conditions.
 Regular brushing with fluoride toothpaste and flossing are the foundation of a healthy oral cavity.
-Proper brushing requires that you gently guide the brush in an up-and-down motion.
+Proper brushing requires gently guiding the brush in an up-and-down motion.
 To floss, take 18 inches of dental floss and wrap it around the middle fingers of both hands.
 Gently guide the floss back and forth, hugging the teeth as you go around the gum line to scrape off food particles and plaque.

 See your dentist regularly for professional deep cleaning and dental examinations.
-This will help you avoid complications and serious damage to your teeth and gums.
+This will help you avoid complications and severe damage to your teeth and gums.

-Proper dental care becomes difficult if you eat too much starchy and sweet foods.
-These contribute to the formation of plaque and increase acidity, which leads to gum disease and enamel decay.
+Proper dental care becomes difficult if you overeat starchy and sweet foods.
+These factors contribute to the formation of plaque and increase acidity, which can lead to gum disease and enamel decay.

 Tobacco consumption also affects oral hygiene.